Warda0820/Warda0820/README.md

 ## About Me

-Hi, I'm Warda Rashid, a passionate Data Analyst with a bachelor's degree in Business Accounting and Finance from Government College University Lahore , specialized in leveraging data analytics and visualization to drive actionable insights and data-driven decision-making.
+Hi, I'm Warda Rashid, a passionate Financial Data Analyst with a bachelor's degree in Business Accounting and Finance from Government College University Lahore , specialized in leveraging data analytics and visualization to drive actionable insights and data-driven decision-making.

-I am passionate about extracting actionable insights from raw data.
-With a track record of success in projects focused on sales analytics, customer segmentation, retention strategies, and data-driven analysis, I excel in transforming complex datasets into clear, impactful narratives.
-I specialize in leveraging SQL, advanced Excel, Power BI, Tableau, and Python to drive data driven business decisions.

-My expertise lie in collaborating with cross-functional teams to identify key performance indicators, optimize data workflows, and implement scalable analytics solutions.
-My analytical acumen, coupled with a keen eye for detail, enables me to deliver high-quality, actionable insights that drive revenue growth, enhance customer engagement, and foster data-driven cultures.
+I have over two years of professional experience as an Accounts Officer, specializing in managing accounts receivable and payable, preparing financial reports, conducting bank reconciliations, and ensuring compliance with accounting standards.
+My expertise lies in financial reporting, budgeting, forecasting, and data-driven decision-making, which have consistently contributed to streamlining processes and improving organizational efficiency.

+In addition to my accounting background, I leverage tools like Excel, QuickBooks, and Power BI to analyze financial data, identify trends, and provide actionable insights to support strategic decision-making.
+My ability to collaborate with cross-functional teams and my attention to detail enable me to deliver high-quality financial analysis that drives profitability, optimizes resource allocation, and strengthens overall financial performance.

+I am passionate about enhancing financial processes, improving reporting systems, and applying analytical skills to help organizations achieve their goals.

 # Skills